Picked this up in September 2013 from Nanuet, NY with Ms. Sophie.

 Remind me to never go back down there again unless I feel like traffic jams where it takes 30 minutes to go 2 miles.
 Awesome fun!!!
 Thank God she was along with me to pass the time otherwise I would have probably just parked the truck and started walking home. :o)

-The game was bought as a project for $1400 and a project it definitely was.
+The game was bought as a project and a project it definitely was.

 In addition to needing flipper protectors to hide some minor flipper wear, plastic leg protectors were needed to hide side art sticker damage.
 In the pictures you can see I needed to paint a few bare wood spots black... even after adding the leg protectors.